Online Engineering Programs in New York

 Associate of Science in Computer Science – Jamestown Community College

-Students at Jamestown Community College in Jamestown can pursue an A.S. degree in computer science, which is a two-year program designed for students who intend on transferring to a four-year college.
-Students take 60 credit hours of courses, including those on programming concepts, data structures, computer organization, and a number of others related to computer science, along with elective credits, as well.
-Attendance is not required for this program, as it can be completed entirely online, and the annual in-state tuition fee for a full-time student is $4,360.
-Additional fees may apply.
+Students at Jamestown Community College in Jamestown can pursue an AS degree in computer science, a two-year program designed for students who intend to transfer to a four-year college.
+Attendance is not required for this program, as it can be completed entirely online.
+Focusing on software development and design, this program will include studies in programming, networking, database design, web technologies, computer theory, and advanced mathematics.

 Above all, there are many online engineering degree programs in NY and beyond.
 To explore the opportunities at all levels—many of which are open to students living in the Empire State—please visit any of the specialization or degree types pages.
 Some of the online programs catering to high-growth career subfields in NY include: